Home

 • Using the term “Fine Business” as often as possible

-• Never saying “Over”.
+• Never saying “Over” when you have finished speaking.
 That really annoys them.

 • Telling people what microphone you have, what radio you have, how many Watts you are using, and what aerial you have.
 (People will be familiar with this as it is common in every telephone call to discuss what phones you are using, which service provider and what tariff you are on.)